scaleway/terraform-provider-scaleway/docs/resources/vpc_private_network.md

 In addition to all above arguments, the following attributes are exported:

 - `id` - The ID of the private network.
-- `organization_id` - The ID of the organization the private network is associated with.
+- `organization_id` - The organization ID the private network is associated with.

 ## Import